vrnaik/docker/README.md

 docker run --name ubuntu1 ubuntu //
 ```
 > Note:
-> -with above command we can create multiple container from same image. <br />
+> - with above command we can create multiple container from same image. <br />
-> -all containers will have different environment with diff file structure but will share   same DOCKER HOST resources among them. <br />
+> - all containers will have different environment with diff file structure but will share   same DOCKER HOST resources among them. <br />
-> -all containers will have different ip address but will be in same network as of network bridge of local system (DOCKERHOST). <br />
+> - all containers will have different ip address but will be in same network as of network bridge of local system (DOCKERHOST). <br />
 ---
 ```sh
 docker inspect ubuntu1 // to inspect the container, what is executed inside the container